Heyimjiamin/Machine-Learning/README.md

 # Machine-Learning
-This repository contains two types of simple linear regression models and one logistic regression model that I attempted to build using Numpy and PyTorch.
+This repository contains my personal side projects in machine learning.
+I attemped to build two types of simple linear regression models and one logistic regression model using Numpy and PyTorch.
 These models can be found [here](https://github.com/Heyimjiamin/Machine-Learning/tree/main/Regression%20Modeling).

 ### Simple Linear Regression Model
 I predicted salary data based on work-experience data using simple linear regression modeling (y = w*x + b).
 I built two types of simple linear regression models.
 One is manual calculation, and the other is creating a neural network using PyTorch.
 The methods used are: